stasjok/mini.nvim/readmes/mini-files.md

   content = {
     -- Predicate for which file system entries to show filter = nil,
+    -- Highlight group to use for a file system entry highlight = nil,
-    -- What prefix to show to the left of file system entry prefix = nil,
+    -- Prefix text and highlight to show to the left of file system entry prefix = nil,
-    -- In which order to show file system entries sort = nil,
+    -- Order in which to show file system entries sort = nil,
   },